SilverMarcs/GPTalks/README.md

 </tr>
 </table>

-Consider supporting me on [buymeacoffee.com/silvermarcs](https://buymeacoffee.com/silvermarcs) if you like my work
+Consider supporting me on [Buy me a Coffee](https://buymeacoffee.com/silvermarcs) if you like my work